loh-tar/filu/readme.txt

 1- Installation
 =================
-To become Filu working follow these steps recursive from top to down.
+To become Filu working follow these steps from top to down.

 If you want to update your existing Filu installation to a new snapshot take a look at doc/changelog.txt for things which must be considered.
 In general it is